MicrosoftDocs/defender-docs/articles/defender-for-cloud/file-integrity-monitoring-enable-defender-endpoint.md

 ## Verify Defender for Endpoint client version

-1. To ensure you have the latest version on machines running Windows Servers 2019 or later, refer to the latest Windows updates.
+1. For machines running Windows Server 2019 or later, the Defender for Endpoint agent is updated as part of continuous operating system updates.
+Make sure Windows machines have the latest update installed.
 Learn more about using the [Windows Servers Update Service to install machines at scale](/windows-server/administration/windows-server-update-services/get-started/windows-server-update-services-wsus).
-1. To update the Microsoft Defender for Endpoint agent on Windows Servers 2016 and Windows Server 2012 R2 or 2016, install using [KB 5005292 in the Microsoft Update Catalog](https://www.catalog.update.microsoft.com/Search.aspx?q=KB5005292).
+1. For machines running Windows Servers 2016 and Windows Server 2012 R2, [update machines manually to the latest agent version](https://support.microsoft.com/topic/microsoft-defender-for-endpoint-update-for-edr-sensor-f8f69773-f17f-420f-91f4-a8e5167284ac).
+You can install [KB 5005292 from the Microsoft Update Catalog](https://www.catalog.update.microsoft.com/Search.aspx?q=KB5005292).
+KB 5005292 is periodically updated with the latest agent version.
-1. Linux machines are updated automatically when Defender for Endpoint automatic provisioning is enabled in Defender for Cloud.
-You can also [update manually](/defender-endpoint/linux-updates).
+1. For Linux machines, the Defender for Endpoint agent is automatically updated if autoprovisioning is turned on for the machines in Defender for Cloud.
+After the MDE.Linux extension is installed on a Linux machine, it attempts to update the agent version each time the VM reboots.
+You can also [update the agent version manually](/defender-endpoint/linux-updates).

 ## Enable File Integrity Monitoring